On this page you will find everything you need to know about Guild meetings!

 Guild meetings are meetings that are usually held three times a year and are the highest decision-making body that the Guild has.
 At a Guild Meeting, all members of the Guild have the same say and everyone has the right to vote.
 For example, the Board has no more authority than any other member at these meetings.
 The Guild’s Speaker chairs the meetings and, together with the Secretary and two adjusters, they also count votes when volunteer election occurs (which is mainly during the Fall Guild Meeting 2).
 To be admitted to a Guild Meeting, it is required that you are a member of the Student Union and further in the K-Guild.
 At least 30 members are required for a Guild Meeting to be decisive.
 The meetings are usually very cozy and pleasant and all members are encouraged to attend as the entire Guild is affected by what is decided there.
 There is a guide (on the right) for how Section Meetings go and in it there is also a guide for how it goes if it were digital.

+During fall, two more guild meetings take place.
 At the Fall Guild Meeting 1, information points, motions and prepositions are discussed where, for example, changes to the Guild’s regulations and policies can take place.
-At the Fall Guild Meeting 2, information points are discussed, the framework budget is determined and all volunteers for 2022 are elected.
+At the Fall Guild Meeting 2, information points are discussed, the framework budget is determined and all volunteers for 2024 will be elected.
 Fall Guild Meeting 2 usually also lasts well into the nights and food / coffee will be served.
 Maybe one or two memes will appear during the meeting to make the long wait feasible.

-You are most welcome to the Fall Meetings!
+You are very welcome to the Guild's meetings!

 Absolut majoritet - Absolute majority.
 When something has to be approved by every person entitled to vote at the meeting.